 The Origin and Use of Prayer Handkerchiefs or Cloths

 The first modern use of a prayer cloth, or healing handkerchief, may have been by the Mormons in the 1830s.
-Historian Michael Quinn writes that a group of people asked Michael Smith (Mormonism’s founder) to come heal them, but he couldn’t go to them.
+Historian Michael Quinn writes that a group of people asked Joseph Smith (Mormonism’s founder) to come heal them, but he couldn’t go to them.
 So he sent a red handkerchief, instructing his evangelist, “You go, and take my handkerchief.”

 And because the traveling evangelist prayed over them, and some of the sick people healed, this handkerchief ritual became more commonplace.
 By the 1880s, however, Mormon leaders began calling it out as a “folk magical practice.”